-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 0.30 6/24/2020 Peter Robertson This request was received and is in development.
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 9.30 6/24/2020 Peter Robertson a lot will look different to them.
+Even with electronic charting and mapping, it's different.
+Request for those aids to This request was received and is in development.
 The DCA is overlaying Delta Conveyance Project construction sites on nautical navigation charts within the project area to serve as a resource for mariners.
 The DCA is aware of the need to coordinate with the US Coast Guard and the need to provide notice to mariners regarding any changes within waterways.
-Karen Askeland 7/22/2020 Responded 0.31 6/24/2020 Jim Wallace and federal highways will probably have to be included.
+Karen Askeland 7/22/2020 Responded 9.31 6/24/2020 Jim Wallace and federal highways will probably have to be included.
 As proposed, the tunnel will cross I-5 north of Dierssen Rd. and then near the Twin Cities Road/I-5 intersection.
 A gantry crane would extend about 80 feet above the top of the tunnel shaft.
 If a track mountes crane were used it could extend up as much as about 150 feet, which would be somewhere around 130 feet above the top of the shaft.
 The Delta Conveyance Project would require coordination and permits with CalTrans and Federal Highway Adminstration near several locations along I-5.
 The Project also would require coordination and permits from CalTrans due to work along State Routes 160, 12, and 4.
 The DCA and DWR have already been in discussions with CalTrans.
 Phil Ryan 7/22/2020 Responded